MattDemers/streamelements-demers-slider/README.md

 # Matt Demers' Simple Slider Widget for StreamElements

 I was annoyed at StreamElements' default "Row" widget, so I decided to make my own.
-It's a 500w x 100h animation that respects StreamElements' animations (I like slide in/out).
+It's a 500w x 100h animation that respects StreamElements' animations (I like slide in/out). **Best placed on the edge of your scene).

 ![Image](/demo.gif)